The Counter. Image: Sam Harris

 The Cow: a Notting Hill institution, beloved by celebrities but more importantly, people with tastebuds.
 Downstairs is a traditional pub that’s barely changed in the almost 30 years it’s been open (except for the addition of a mad Paul Slater mural).
 Upstairs is a crisp table-clothed dining room serving up exceptional, old-school British gastro fare, from Sunday roasts to platters of shellfish, best enjoyed with a cold pint of Guinness.

-Details: 89 Westbourne Park Road, London W2 5QH Book a table
+Details: 89 Westbourne Park Road, London W2 5QH Book a table at The Cow

-And if the night still has potential after dinner…
+And if the night is still young…

 Well, you’ve just got to bite the bullet and head on over to one Notting Hill’s best bars then, haven’t you?